polimi-cmls-22/group9-hw-JUCE-CAPR/README.md

 # group9-hw-JUCE-CAPR
-Repository for the JUCE homework
+Group 9 repository for the JUCE homework of CMLS 2022.